Configure Windows Server for Docker Development

 Interacting with Docker using VS Code

-Open a PowerShell terminal inside VS Code and interact with Docker.
 Next, write Dockerfiles and build them directly from VS Code.
-Finally, put everything together and Build, Ship, and Run your newly created containers all inside VS Code.
+Finally, assemble everything and Build, Ship, and Run your newly created containers inside VS Code.

 - Inside VS Code navigate to